osm-search/Nominatim/docs/customize/Tiger.md

         nominatim add-data --tiger-data tiger-nominatim-preprocessed-latest.csv.tar.gz

-  3. Enable use of the Tiger data in your `.env` by adding:
+  3. Enable use of the Tiger data in your existing `.env` file by adding:

         echo NOMINATIM_USE_US_TIGER_DATA=yes >> .env

   4. Apply the new settings:

-        nominatim refresh --functions
+        nominatim refresh --functions --website

 See the [TIGER-data project](https://github.com/osm-search/TIGER-data) for more